 Take a time-out when you feel yourself getting angry.
 Avoid using “trigger words” that you know will set off an argument with your spouse.
 Remain calm at all times, and absolutely do not allow interactions with your spouse to escalate to the point of violence.

-Speaking of written communications, do not forget that any social media accounts you have may be scrutinized closely by your spouse and his or her attorney.
+Speaking of written communications, do not forget that your social media accounts may be scrutinized closely by your spouse and his or her attorney.
 Check the privacy settings on your social media accounts, and think very carefully about every post that you share.

 Some divorces are more contentious than others.
-If you and your spouse are completely unable to communicate in a civil manner even in writing, you may elect to communicate through your attorney instead.
-Your attorney is your advocate, and he or she can communicate effectively on your behalf without emotion clouding his or her judgment.
+If you and your spouse are completely unable to communicate in a civil manner even in writing or with a mediator, you may choose to communicate through your attorneys instead.
+Your attorney is your advocate, and they can communicate effectively on your behalf without emotions clouding their judgment.
 Your attorney may also assist you with getting your needs met without having to go through your spouse.

 Finally, it is important that you take care of yourself emotionally.
-Seeing a therapist during the divorce process can be immensely helpful, because a therapist’s job is to listen and to help you cope with your feelings.
+Seeing a therapist during and after the divorce process can be immensely helpful.
+A therapist’s job is to listen and to help you cope with your feelings.
 There are also several local divorce support groups where you can interact with other people who are dealing with the same issues.
 Remember that you are not alone and that there are resources available to help you through this difficult time.

 Contact an Experienced Raleigh Divorce Attorney

-If you are going through a divorce, it is especially vital that you seek the advice of a knowledgeable divorce attorney.
-Call our office at (919) 301-8843 to set up a consultation appointment with one of our attorneys.
+If you are going through a divorce, an experienced divorce attorney can guide you through the process and make sure your needs are met.
+Call our office at (919) 301-8843 to schedule a consultation with one of our attorneys.

 Protecting your Privacy ~ Your privacy is our primary concern.
 At the Doyle Law Group, we understand the importance of protecting your privacy and will never share your contact information with a 3rd party.
 Contacting our law firm does not imply any form of attorney-client relationship.